Phil MeekinView Profile

-Sometimes, despite your best efforts at making a long-term, comprehensive plan for your business, something comes “out of the blue” throwing everything into disarray.
-Like the Credit Crunch.
-Bad debts, plummeting sales, and a famine in the availability of commercial finance have left many previously-good businesses reeling.
-Instead of dealing with the rosy position you had planned for – you’re fire-fighting.
+Sometimes, despite your best efforts at making a long-term, comprehensive plan for your business, something comes “out of the blue” and throws everything into disarray.

-- Marketing – the temptation during recession is to cut back all overheads, but is the very time you need to undertake market research and explore ways of jumping on trends.
+- Marketing – while in financial trouble, it may be tempting to cut back all overheads or outgoings deemed unnecessary, but this is the time you need to undertake market research and explore ways of jumping on trends.
 It’s the perfect opportunity to drop poor-selling product lines or those that aren’t bringing in revenue, introduce new ones, diversify, and potentially reach new audiences.